-Diet Tip #5 Don’t Start a Diet By Counting Calories
+Diet Tip: 5) Why You Shouldn’t Start a Diet by Counting Calories

 I admit that this may be a troubling and triggering headline.